Agonist vs Antagonist Drugs for Addiction Treatment

 6. Assists With Detoxification

-Antagonist drugs can be used during the drug detox process to help manage withdrawal symptoms and also reduce the risk of relapse.
+Antagonist medications can be used during the drug detox process to help manage withdrawal symptoms and reduce the risk of relapse.

 7. Helpful for Alcohol Dependence and Opioid Addiction

-Antagonist drugs like Naltrexone are specifically used to treat alcohol addiction by reducing cravings and preventing relapse.
+Naltrexone is an antagonist drug used to treat opioid and alcohol addiction by reducing cravings and preventing relapse.

 8. Supports Long-Term Recovery